thisisbalu/exception-decoded/_posts/java/2024-01-21-java-throwable.md

 ## Introduction

 In the vast ecosystem of Java programming, the `Throwable` class plays a crucial role when it comes to exception handling.
 Understanding this class and its related subclasses is essential for developers who aim to build robust and error-resilient applications.
 In this article, we will explore the intricacies of `Throwable`, its subclasses, and how it can be harnessed effectively to detect, handle, and propagate exceptions.
 So, grab your coding hat and let's dive into the world of `Throwable`!

-## Table of Contents

-1. What is Throwable?
-2. The Throwable Hierarchy
-3. Basic Usage of Throwable
-4. Catching Exceptions using try-catch
-5. Throwing Exceptions with throw
-6. Creating Custom Exceptions
-7. Exception Propagation
-8. Checked Exceptions vs. Unchecked Exceptions
-9. Best Practices for Exception Handling
-10. Conclusion

 ## 1. What is Throwable?